dipy/dipy/doc/faq.rst

 1. **Why Python and not MATLAB or some other language?**

-  Python is free, batteries-included, very well-designed, painless to read and easy to use.
+  Python is free, batteries-included, well-designed, and easy to read and use.
-  There is nothing else like it.
-Give it a go.
+  It offers a rich ecosystem of libraries for scientific computing.

-  Once with Python, always with Python.
+  Give it a try—once you start using Python, it becomes a powerful and flexible tool for many applications.

 2. **Isn't Python slow?**